tabletopmanoa/tabletopmanoa.github.io/index.md

 This milestone started on April 27, 2017 and is scheduled to end May 9, 2017.

-The goal of Milestone 3 was to connect the user interface to the underlying data model.
-This meant that we updated the templates for each page with calls to helper functions, and we created Javascript files for the templates with helper functions.
-We used the form control templates from meteor-example-form to simplify implementation of form processing.
+The goal of Milestone 3 is to connect the user interface to the underlying data model.
+This meant that we updated the templates for each page with calls to helper functions, and we will create Javascript files for the templates with helper functions.
+We shall use the form control templates from meteor-example-form to simplify implementation of form processing.

 Milestone 3 is implemented as [Tabletop Manoa Milestone M3](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/milestone/3)::

-Milestone 3 consists of seven issues, and progress is being managed via the [Tabletop Manoa Project M3)](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/projects/3)
+Milestone 3 consists of seven issues, and progress is being managed via the [Tabletop Manoa Project M3](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/projects/3)